 - The College will impose disciplinary action against students and employees for violating these standards of conduct, which may include suspension, termination of employment, or completion of a drug or alcohol rehabilitation program.

-- Brochures are available in the Student Resource Center and the Human Resources Department.
+- Brochures are available in the Student Services office and the Human Resources Department.

 - Information on Drug Awareness programs, counseling, treatment, and other related services are available through: The Center for Drug Abuse Treatment and Referral Hotline: 1-800-662-HELP